adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/ai-muse.md

 *An aesthetic statement*

 Welcome to AI Muse — a curated space where art meets algorithm.
-This image is not part of a series, but a singular gesture: a symbolic portrait of the feminine ideal in the age of code.
+This image is not part of a series, but a singular gesture: a symbolic portrait of my feminine ideal in the age of code.

 ---